LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 ## Limitations

-Proactive Messaging is currently launched in early adopters and will continue to be enhanced.
-In the meantime, the following are the currently known limitations:
+The following are the known limitations for Proactive Messaging:

 1. Number of lines entered into the text area is limited to 100 lines.
 If you choose to manually enter phone numbers rather than use a .csv file upload, there is a limit of 100 numbers that can be added.
 We suggest using a .csv file upload rather than manually typing out numbers for larger call list volumes.